 The two most popular options are the Sawyer Mini Filter (which literally allows you to drink water from a gutter) and the SteriPen.
 Both award winning devices.
 They work very differently, but with the same result: Drinkable water, anywhere!

 The Sawyer Mini Filter does what it is supposed to – filter impurities out of water, right down to 0.1 micron.
-However, it has two major plus-points – not only does weigh a mere 57g, but the filter can cleaned by merely back-washing it.
+However, it has two major plus-points – not only does it weigh a mere 57g, but the filter can cleaned by merely back-washing it.

 The SteriPEN uses ultraviolet light to destroy bacteria and protozoan cysts without the effort required by many pumps and filters.
 Additionally, unlike pumps and filters, SteriPEN UV purifiers are effective against viruses, such as Hepatitis.